Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Technical Appendices and Supplementary Material

 \begin{itemize} \item \textbf{MNIST:} The MNIST dataset consist of 28$\times$28 grayscale representing handwritten digits from 0 to 9.
 The MNIST dataset contains 60,000 training images and 10,000 testing images.
 We have used the same architectural model detailed in the open-source implementation: \url{https://github.com/explainingai-code/DDPM-Pytorch} \citep{ronneberger2015u} for the MNIST dataset.

-\item \textbf{CIFAR-10:} CIFAR10 consists of 60,000 32$\times$32 color images distributed across 10 classes with 6000 images in each class.
+\item \textbf{CIFAR-10:} CIFAR-10 consists of 60,000 color images of size $32 \time 32$ distributed across 10 classes with 6000 images in each class.
 We adopt an unconditional DDPM model based on the approach by \citep{nichol2021improved}, utilizing their official implementation provided in \url{https://github.com/openai/improved-diffusion}

 \item \textbf{tinyImageNet:} This contains 100000 images of 200 classes (500 for each class) downsized to 64×64 colored images.
 Each class has 500 training images, 50 validation images and 50 test images.
 We adopt an unconditional DDPM model based on the approach by \citep{nichol2021improved}, utilizing their official implementation provided in \url{https://github.com/openai/improved-diffusion}